| | | | |

 My gauge statement might read something like this:

-“18 stitches and 12 rows over 10cm of treble crochet using a 4mm hook.”
+“18 stitches and 12 rows over 10cm/4in of blocked double crochet using a 4mm hook.”

 Other than the essential gauge measurement, your swatch will also teach you how your fabric will move and stretch.
-I encourage you to wash and block it to see how the resulting garment will hold wash and block.
+Wash and block it and pull it about a bit (a less technical term for sure) to see how the resulting garment will wear, wash and block.

-Your swatch holds a treasure trove of valuable information.
+Your swatch holds a treasure trove of valuable information which shouldn’t be overlooked.

-For each piece you need to make, calculate the stitch and row counts.
+For each piece you need to make, you need to calculate the stitch and row counts required.

-Please don’t be put off by the Maths!
+Please don’t be put off by the Math.

 I have written out the the simple formula below, but if you want a more detailed explanation, you can read this post on how to calculate row and stitch counts using gauge.